New York tests social impact bond investing with Goldman Sachs

 Social impact bonds partner local governments with non-profits and private investors in deals that require a government to pay out only if a social services group can meet a specified performance goal.

-It is unclear how popular philanthropic bonds will be, given that profits depend on societal improvements [ID:nL2E8J1IT2].
+It is unclear how popular philanthropic bonds will be, given that profits depend on societal improvements.
 But the notion of social impact bonds is politically attractive: cash-strapped municipalities risk little on innovative social programs and investors benefit from being seen as socially conscientious.

 Goldman Chairman Lloyd Blankfein said his firm hopes to drive more private investors toward similar public-private philanthropic partnerships.